GLOBAL MARKETS-Dollar falls on durables data; stocks steady

 * U.S. durable goods orders surge, business spending weak

-* U.S. oil ends lower after hitting $50 a barrel (Adds U.S. oil closing level, updates prices)
+* Oil turns lower after hitting $50 a barrel (Updates with U.S. market openings, changes dateline, previous LONDON)

-NEW YORK, May 26 (Reuters) - The U.S. dollar slipped on Thursday after U.S. durable goods orders data showed weakness in business spending plans, while world stock indexes edged higher, extending recent gains.
+NEW YORK, May 26 (Reuters) - The U.S. dollar fell on Thursday after U.S. durable goods orders data showed weakness in business spending plans, while world stock indexes were little changed after two days of strong gains.

-U.S. oil prices closed slightly lower after earlier topping $50 a barrel for the first time in about seven months.
+Oil prices were lower after earlier topping $50 a barrel for the first time in roughly seven months.

-Orders for long-lasting U.S. manufactured goods surged in April on strong demand for transportation equipment and a range of other products, but U.S. business spending intentions weakened in April for a third straight month amid soft demand for machinery.
+Orders for long-lasting U.S. manufactured goods surged in April on strong demand for transportation equipment and a range of other products, but continued weakness in business spending plans suggested the manufacturing rout was far from over.

 “The market is not really seeing any signs here of an improvement in business spending,” said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Ltd in New York.

-The U.S. dollar index, which measures the greenback against a basket of six major currencies, was down 0.2 percent, but pared some losses on comments from Federal Reserve Governor Jerome Powell.
+The U.S. dollar index, which measures the greenback against a basket of six major currencies, hit 94.938, its lowest level in eight days.

-Speaking on Thursday, Powell said a rate hike may come “fairly soon” if data confirm the economy is continuing to grow and labor markets are still tightening, remarks that may help tee up higher rates as soon as in mid-June.

 Investors are looking ahead to a speech by Federal Reserve Chair Janet Yellen on Friday for more clues on the U.S. interest rate outlook.